Kanye West Stuns Fans by Recreating Kim Kardashian Wedding at Donda Listening Event - E! Online

 Kanye West's latest Donda listening event ended with quite the bang.

 On Thursday, Aug.
-26, fans joined the rapper at Chicago's Soldier Field for the long-awaited album's third listening party.
-Viewers of the event, which was mostly centered around a replica of the star's childhood home, were stunned by the final song, when Kanye appeared to be set on fire and then was greeted by a bride with a veil-concealed face who many social media users were quick to assume was either his ex Kim Kardashian or a look-alike.
+26, fans joined the 44-year-old rapper at Chicago's Soldier Field for the long-awaited album's third listening party.
+Viewers of the event, which was mostly centered around a replica of the star's childhood home, were stunned by the final song, when Kanye appeared to be set on fire and then was greeted by a bride with a veil-concealed face who many social media users assumed was either his ex Kim Kardashian or a look-alike.

 After the event, TMZ reported that the mysterious bride, who wore a Balenciaga Couture wedding gown, was indeed Kim herself and that she agreed to participate as a show of support, citing sources.